bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:14 AM CT, April 02</p>
+<p class="updated_time"> Latest data: 08:35 AM CT, April 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 72°, which is 23° **warmer** than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 54°
+- 58°
-- Mostly Cloudy
+- Partly Cloudy
 - 97% humidity
-- 10 mph wind
+- 12 mph wind
-- 81% cloud cover
+- 62% cloud cover
 - 28 AQI 🟩
 - 0.09 inches of rain in the past 24 hours
-- 1.49 inches of rain expected in the next 48 hours
+- 1.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>